 George W. Burruss, PhD, Department of Criminology and Cyber Florida, University of South Florida, USA

-"With its broad scope and the captivating style, this new edition of Cybercrime and Digital Forensics is a timely update of this seminal book, which remains a key reference point for anyone - scholars and professional alike - looking for an introduction to cybercrimes."
+"With its broad scope and the captivating style, this new edition of Cybercrime and Digital Forensics is a timely update of this seminal book, which remains a key reference point for anyone – scholars and professionals alike – looking for an introduction to cybercrimes."

 Anita Lavorgna, PhD, SFHEA, Associate Professor in Criminology, University of Southampton, UK